“What’s the best air purifier on the market?”

 Claims about proprietary technology aren’t backed up by the tests I’ve seen.
 The Molekule purifier is a good example of claims that don’t fit the data: Is Molekule really better than similarly priced air purifiers already on the market?

-Also ignore imported filters that try convince you with European flags or beautiful blonde families living in all-white homes.
+Also, ignore imported filters that try to convince you with European flags or beautiful blonde families living in all-white homes.

 Step 2: Go Straight to the Numbers